essel-an/test-repo-/README.md

 # test-repo-
-Test of creating a remote repository
+Test version of creating a remote repository